vrince/rpi-thermo-chick/readme.md

 ## Install

-This project is mean to run as a  service (see next section), but to give it a try you can instal it as a normal user (lets assume as `pi` default user).
+This project is meant to run as a  service (see next section), but to give it a try you can instal it as a normal user (lets assume as `pi` default user).

 ```bash
 # install from pip repository